lpan/lpan.github.io/_posts/2020-07-28-grinding-leetcode.md

 So, should you grind Leetcode?

-I might be wrong, but here is my personal opinion.
+I might be wrong, but here are my two cents.
 I believe that every student interested in pursuing a software engineering career should do at least one internship at a "big shop" (Facebook, Google, Microsoft, Amazon, Apple, etc).
-At these companies, you will see what **good** looks like: world-class developer tools, mature engineering process, rigorous performance evaluation, etc. If those companies conduct Leetcode-style interviews, you should grind Leetcode.
+At these companies, you will see what **good** looks like: world-class developer tools, mature product development process, rigorous performance review framework, etc. If those companies conduct Leetcode-style interviews, you should grind Leetcode.
 As of now, both Facebook and Google ask Leetcode-style questions in their software engineering internship interviews.
-If you want to work there (which I highly recommend), you should grind Leetcode.
+If you want to work there, you should grind Leetcode.